Quantum discord and steering in top quarks at the LHC

 Left Fig.~\ref{fig:Discord21D} shows the general dependence of $\rho$ on $C_\perp,C_z$.
 The colored triangle represents the physical values $1-C_{z}-2|C_{\perp}|\geq 0$ where $\rho$ is non-negative.
-The internal lower left and right triangles are the entanglement regions, delimited by $-C_{z}+2|C_{\perp}|=1$ (solid black).
+The internal lower left and right triangles are the entanglement regions, delimited by $-C_{z}+2|C_{\perp}|=1$ (solid red).
 In particular, the leftmost (rightmost) vertex is a spin singlet (triplet).
 Once more, separable states exhibit discord.
-Indeed, $\rho$ is a classical state \textit{iff} $C_\perp=0$ (vertical solid line).
-The steerability boundaries (dashed-dotted black) are given by the condition
+Indeed, $\rho$ is a classical state \textit{iff} $C_\perp=0$ (vertical dashed white).
+The steerability boundaries (dashed-dotted yellow) are